 We have already covered the password recovery tool for the Opera browser.
 PasswordFox is yet another password recovery tool – but for Mozilla Firefox.
 It allows you to view the user names and passwords stored by Mozilla Firefox.
-It is a very handy utility to have around and can be a great life-saver should you forget or lose the passwords stored in your Firefox browser.
+It is a handy utility to have around and can be a great life-saver should you forget or lose the passwords stored in your Firefox browser.

-Some changes that have been introduced in recent version, latest version of PasswordFox includes:
+Some changes that have been introduced in the latest version of PasswordFox include:

 - Memory leak fixation that occurred on every refresh

 - Support for Firefox 4 (Beta)

 By default, the program displays the passwords stored in your current profile.
 One can easily select to view the passwords of any other Firefox profile.
 For every password that is entered, the following information is displayed:

 - Record Index